sendgrid/docs/source/User_Guide/Marketing_Campaigns/drag_drop.md

 HTML Markup for Modules
 {% endanchor %}

-To build a module from scratch in the code editor, or to convert existing HTML elements into Drag & Drop modules, there are simple templates to follow.
+To build a module from scratch in the code editor, or to convert existing html elements into Drag and Drop modules, there are simple templates to follow.

 {% anchor h3 %}
 HTML For Drag & Drop
 {% endanchor %}
-To start, you will first need to add an attribute to your <html> tag: data-dnd="true".
-This will turn on the Drag & Drop editor mode (and flip the toggle in the Settings tab to “On”).

-The generic template for all Drag & Drop modules is a table where the  data type varies per the type of module you are using.
-Some modules may have content that can be placed in the table’s column (like text for a text module) while others may have none (such as a spacer module).
+The generic template for all Drag & Drop modules is a table whose data-type varies per the type of module you are using.
+Some modules may have content that can be placed in the table’s column (like text for a Text module) while others may have none (such as a Spacer module).

 <strong>Generic Drag & Drop Module Example</strong>